sequoiatree/teaching-cs/src/curriculum/topical/conclusion/homework.md

 The final project consists of two parts: curriculum improvement, and a final review lesson plan.
 The quality of your submission may also factor into our willingness to provide staff recommendations.

+Submit it on bCourses under the assignment "Final Project".

 ## Part 1: Curriculum improvement

-This part of the project is worth 50% of your project grade.
-Submit it in a document called "Curriculum Improvement" in your homework folder. **Note that this part of the project will not be graded lightly.**
+This part of the project is worth 50% of your project grade. **Note that this part of the project will not be graded lightly.**

 * First review the readings assigned throughout the semester.
 Find a teaching-related resource (e.g. reading, TED talk, etc.) available online, which has not already been assigned.
 It should be both useful and relevant to at least one of the topics we've covered this semester.
   * Provide the title of the reading you found, and a link to it.